bjornenxyz/bear-MD/README.md

 * Modern Loops (for...of): The mdParse function utilizes `for(let l of s.split("\n"))`.
 This `for...of` syntax.

+## Built in functions

+* Headers (Six Levels): Converts standard Markdown hash symbols (# through ######) into their corresponding HTML heading tags (<h1> through <h6>).
+* Blockquotes: Detects lines starting with > and wraps them in a blockquote tag with a custom class (<blockquote class='md-quote'>).
+* Unordered Lists: Automatically opens, populates, and closes bulleted lists (<ul> and <li class='md-list-item'>) when lines start with - or *.
+* Paragraphs: Groups any standard text lines into individual paragraphs wrapped in <p class='md-paragraph'>.
+* Line Breaks: Converts regular single newlines into HTML line breaks (<br>) within specific text blocks.
+* Custom Containers (Divs & Spans): Parses a unique ::: syntax for block containers (<div>) and :: for inline containers (<span>), allowing you to assign custom CSS classes using a hyphen prefix (e.g., ::: -my-class).
+* Bold and Italic Styling: Supports triple underscores (___text___) for bold-italic combination, double asterisks (**text**) for strong/bold text, and single asterisks (*text*) for emphasized/italic text.
+* Strikethrough: Converts double tildes (~~text~~) into HTML <del> tags to represent deleted or crossed-out text.
+* Inline Code: Detects single backticks (`code`) and wraps the content in a custom styled inline code tag (<code class='md-inline-code'>).
+* Code Blocks with Language Support: Parses triple backtick blocks (```js) into structural <pre> and <code> blocks, automatically extracting the language name into a CSS class for syntax highlighting.
+* HTML Character Escaping: Safely escapes special characters (&, <, >) inside code blocks to prevent the browser from rendering them as actual HTML tags.
+* External and Internal Links: Separates links into two categories.
+Standard markdown links [Label](URL) get a general link class, while links prefixed with "extl" [Label](extl URL) automatically receive target='_blank', rel='noopener noreferrer', and a specific external link class.
+* Horizontal Rules: Converts a single line containing exactly three hyphens (---) into a styled thematic break (<hr class='md-hr'/>).
+* Memory Caching System: Stores fully parsed HTML elements in a local memory object (cache) using the source URL as a key, preventing duplicate network requests and rendering files instantly on subsequent clicks.
+* Performance Tracking: Implements high-precision browser timing (performance.mark and performance.measure) to calculate and log the exact millisecond duration of the network fetch and the rendering process.
+* Asynchronous Lazy Loading: Uses a non-blocking architecture that allows multiple containers on a single page to fetch, parse, and display their individual Markdown sources simultaneously.

 ## Questions?
 Feedback?

 Let me know, happy to discuss.